Mellanox/SAI-P4-BM/README.md

 parser, ...
 It is produced by the [p4c-bm](https://github.com/p4lang/p4c-bm) tool.
 Please take a look at the [README](https://github.com/p4lang/p4c-bm/blob/master/README.rst) for this repo to find out how to install it.
-Once this is done, you can obtain the json file as follows:
+Once this is done, use the ```compile_json.sh``` script that is found inside the P4-SAI target directory. or manualy, as follows:

     p4c-bm --json <path to JSON file> <path to P4 file>

-or more easily you can use the ```compile_json.sh``` script that is found inside the P4-SAI target directory.

 <a name="sai"></a>
 # Using SAI API to configure the switch
-TODO.
+The SAI lib (C lib) can be found and included in
+SAI API consist of few layers.

 <a name="ptf"></a>